matheusvxf/matheusvxf.github.io/_pages/about.md

 Upcoming Events
 ---------------

-* Feb 15-17, 2023: I will be visiting and presenting at CMU Crypto seminar, Pittsburgh.
+* Feb 15-17, 2023: I will be presenting [Credible Decentralized Exchange Design via Verifiable Sequencing Rules](https://arxiv.org/abs/2209.15569) at CMU, Pittsburgh.

+* Feb 20, 2023: I will be presenting at The University of Sydney, Australia.

-* June 6-9, 2023: I will be presenting [Credible decentralized exchange design via verifiable sequencing rules](https://arxiv.org/abs/2209.15569) at Quantitative Issues in Centralised and Decentralised Finance mini symposium during SIAM Conference on Financial Mathematics and Engineering, Philadelphia.
+* June 6-9, 2023: I will be presenting [Credible Decentralized Exchange Design via Verifiable Sequencing Rules](https://arxiv.org/abs/2209.15569) at Quantitative Issues in Centralised and Decentralised Finance mini symposium during SIAM Conference on Financial Mathematics and Engineering, Philadelphia.

 Past Events
 ---------------